 TRAITS OF TOP ACCOUNT MANAGERS IN THE IT CHANNEL

-In the previous article, section 1, I wrote about the power of having the right book of accounts to take you to target.
+I have written previously about the power of having the right book of accounts to take you to target.
 No matter how good you are, a poor book will generally lead to poor consistency of results.

 Let us now assume you have now got this in order or at least know what is needed to fix it.
 What next?